 When some friends planned to go to Kashmir in December, I ruled it out without further thought.
-Freezing cold weather is not something that gets me excited.
+Freezing cold weather has never been my idea of fun or holiday.
 But as it happens, I found myself in Delhi reconsidering my initial reaction.

-If traveling has taught me one thing, it is to get out of my comfort zone.
-And so, I find myself in Gulmarg on Chrismas eve.
+If traveling has taught me one thing, it was to get out of my comfort zone.
+And so, I borrowed some warm clothes and jackets and headed to Gulmarg on Chrismas eve.

-Drive from Tangmarg to Gulmarg is quite a sight.
-The narrow road is walled by snow on both sides, and the valley offers views of snowcapped mountains in the distance.
-Pine trees are brushed with snow offering my first glimpse of winter Christmas.
+Drive from Tangmarg to Gulmarg was quite a sight and I already did’nt mind the cold.
+The narrow road walled by snow on both sides and snowcapped peaks make you croon the ýeh ishq hai.
+Pine trees are brushed with snow offering a first glimpse of winter Christmas.

-We arrive at the central area but none of us are keen on getting down.
-It just seems too commercial.
-So we head further up to a quieter area, negotiate a budget hotel and turn up the heater.
-Temperature is expected to be -23C at night.
-We planned to step out at midnight.
+We arrived at the central area but none of us were keen on getting down.
+It just seemed too commercial and in sync we said lets go further up.
+We got off in a more quieter area, negotiated a budget hotel and turned up the heater.
+Temperature is expected to be -23C at night, so one of the crazier ones suggested we should step out at midnight.
 Silently I doubted if I will find the motivation to step out of the room.

-But as the clock strikes 12, I am hyper excited and quickly put on 6 layers of clothing and lead the way.
-The ice laden entrance is tricky to navigate as we slowly make our way onto the road.
+But as the clock struck 12, I was hyper excited and quickly put on 6 layers of clothing and lead the way.
+The ice laden entrance tricky to navigate, we almost glided onto the road.

 The sight in front of us is straight out of a fairy tale.
 Snow covered mountains illuminated brightly by a full moon, tall pine trees in a perfect line, branches laden heavily with fresh snow, a clear sky filled with stars.
 It was an eerily quite night with just the four of us outside.
 This was the real Gulmarg, untouched by chaos of commercialization, tourism, pollution and so on, and we couldn’t have been more excited.